oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Annotation path that references a [`RecursiveHierarchy`](#RecursiveHierarchy) annotation

 Functions defined in this vocabulary have a parameter of this type.
 It specifies the hierarchy that is evaluated by the function.
-          The annotation path is evaluated relative to the entity set of the function's binding parameter, so it can have the form `@Aggregation.RecursiveHierarchy#qualifier`.
+          The annotation path is evaluated starting at the entity set of the function's binding parameter, so it can have the form `@Aggregation.RecursiveHierarchy#qualifier`.
           Nodes in the hierarchy are identified by the primitive value of the `RecursiveHierarchy/NodeProperty`.